Look, being a mom is a hectic job, and sometimes you just forget to do things — like moving your Elf on the Shelf every single night in December.

 1. The elf didn’t move because you were making too much noise and wouldn’t go to sleep.
 If you stay up too long having whispered arguments about “who farted,” well… your elf might just fall asleep.

-2. He caught the Christmas Crud.
+2. He caught the flu.
 Santa is sending some emergency “elf-o-tussin.”
 In the meantime, he’s just gonna crash right here.
-Shhh!
+Everyone has to be very very quiet.

 3. He’s teleworking.

-Most effective when you score a Barbie-sized iPad and throw it in the general direction of the elf.
-This is extremely plausible, people.
+This is most effective when you score a Barbie-sized iPad and throw it in the general direction of the elf.
+This is extremely plausible.
 With all the technology at our fingertips, why does the elf have to fly back to the North Pole every night in person?
 Doesn’t Santa have Skype?

 4. Of course he moved.
 Maybe just a little bit but he’s definitely in a different spot.